 The Quincy Museum offers tours and programs for visitors of all ages; pre-school through senior citizens.
 Our classes are available for school groups, home school groups and after school groups such as church classes, Boy and Girl Scouts, and other youth groups.
 We are also more than happy to accommodate home-school groups.
 Just call the museum and ask for more information!

 About Our Educational Classes

 Quincy Museum educational classes are taught by a certified instructor and include hands on activities for the students and a take-home packet of materials for the classroom teacher.
-Our classes generally take one hour, with the exception of Magnetism and Electricity and Weather, which take approximately one and one-half hours.
+Our classes generally take one hour, unless you have a large class.
+In that case, we will break your large class into smaller groups and take them round-robin style through the class.
+This will require approximately 15 minutes of extra time.
 We can also make our Museum Store available to your students, just ask the museum staff when you make your reservations as we will have to schedule additional time for your visit.

 Call us and ask about our new programs where the Quincy Museum can come to you in your classroom!

 A tour of our high-style Victorian first floor and second floor restored bedroom.
 This tour teaches students what it would have been like to live in the Newcomb-Stillwell Mansion as a child of the 1890s.
 Includes a fun hands-on activity.

 Children will have fun learning about the animals found in their backyard and in the world's oceans.
 Hands-on activities include a listening station and a "create your own animal" station.

 Examine tools and use the scientific method in the excavation and identification of buried fossils.